hanabi/hanabi.github.io/other-conventions/BGA.md

 #### The Bad

 The best aspect of Board Game Arena is the large number of players.
 And the ELO system, for better or worse, does a pretty good job of motivating players to keep playing.
 The fact of the matter is that there will never be as many players on Hanabi Live as there are on BGA - not even close.
-Often times, no-one will be around when you are interested in getting a game going, which can be an annoying part of playing here.
-(So, for this reason, some people in our group also dabble on BGA!)
+On Hanabi Live, often times there will be no-one will be around when you are interested in getting a game going.
+So, that can be an annoying part of playing here.
+(For this reason, some people in our group also dabble on BGA!)

 Another potentially bad aspect of playing with my group is the complexity involved.
 We are very welcoming of noobs, but I won't deny that it is going to be a longer journey to become an expert in our group than it would be to be an expert at BGA.
 And if you're already comfortable with the BGA conventions, it might just be too frustrating to experiment with different ways of doing things.